-As previously reported by the Wolper Law Firm, Northstar Financial Services (Bermuda) Ltd. filed for bankruptcy in Bermuda in 2020.
+As previously reported by the Wolper Law Firm, P.A., Northstar Financial Services (Bermuda) Ltd. filed for bankruptcy in Bermuda in 2020.
 A Bermudan court denied the company’s request for an extension to complete restructuring in March 2021, making liquidation of the company likely.
 While monthly payments to investors have already stopped, investors are now unlikely to get their principal back from the company as a result of this development.
 These investments are illiquid and cannot be surrendered, so not only do investors lose future potential gains but they’ve lost everything they’ve put into these products so far.

 For insight into how Northstar Financial Services (Bermuda) Ltd. might have collapsed, it takes only a short lookback.
 The company is owned by Greg Lindberg’s Global Bankers Insurance Group.